groupdocs-annotation/GroupDocs.Annotation-Docs/net/_index.md

 ---
 <img src="/annotation/net/images/home.png" alt="groupdocs annotation .net logo" align="left" style="width:110px; margin: 0 30px 30px 0"/>

-GroupDocs.Annotation for .NET API allows developers to seamlessly enhance their applications with the capability to annotate text or images in a document.
+GroupDocs.Annotation for .NET is a powerful cross-platform library that allows you to implement the ability to annotate text or images in a document in your applications.

-Annotation can be applied in form of comments, explanations with highlighted notes, watermark, polyline and much more.
+GroupDocs.Annotation supports [over 35 file types]({{< ref "annotation/net/getting-started/supported-document-formats.md" >}}).
+These include PDF documents, Microsoft Word, Microsoft Excel, Microsoft PowerPoint, Microsoft Visio, as well as HTML pages, email messages, and even image files.

-Annotation API supports PDF, Microsoft Word DOCX, Excel XLSX and PowerPoint PPTX documents.
+GroupDocs.Annotation allows you to add, edit, and delete comments, explanations with highlighted notes, watermarks, polylines, and more.

 ------
 {{< columns >}}